 • loss of appetite or weight

-• abdominal pain
+• stomach pain

 • hair loss

-• sores on the mouth or tongue
+• sores in the mouth or throat

 • changes in skin color

-• changes in color or growth of finger or toe nails
+• changes in color or growth of finger or toenails

 Some side effects can be serious.
-If you experience any of these symptoms, call your doctor immediately:
+If you experience any of these symptoms or those listed in the SPECIAL PRECAUTIONS section, call your doctor immediately:

 • sore throat, fever, chills, or other signs of infection